Is a 6% Real Estate Commission Still Standard in 2026?

 The chart below shows five years of national and state-by-state trends from Clever’s Real Estate commission survey.
 You can select your state to see how local commission rates compare — and whether agents in your area are charging closer to, or below, the traditional 6% benchmark.

-Average commission rates have fluctuated over the past five years, but the long-term trend shows they’re creeping back toward the traditional 6% mark.
+Average commission rates have moved up and down over the past five years, but the overall direction is upward and closer to the historic 6% mark.

 💰 How much does a realtor make on a $500,000 sale?